 Energy efficiency is a basic requirement for sustainable buildings and expertise about products is indispensable.
-With its Environmental Product Declaration strategy, Knauf insulation supports an integral design and planning process in an
+With its Environmental Product Declaration strategy, Knauf insulation supports an integral design and planning process in an excellent way.

-TO WHAT EXTENT DO YOU SEE INSULATION AS A WAY TO ACHIEVE
+TO WHAT EXTENT DO YOU SEE INSULATION AS A WAY TO ACHIEVE POINTS WITH DGNB?

 To achieve points I think it will be in relation to the performance of the entire building rather than in the context of single products.
 But there are requirements on products regarding release and substances of concern.
-Knauf Insulation products should be compliant to these
+Knauf Insulation products should be compliant to these criteria anvwav.